TargetProcess/taucharts-docs/tutorials/1min.md

 }];
 ```

-Chart definition is extremely simple:
+Chart definition is extremely simple and speak for itself:

 ```javascript
 var chart = new tauChart.Chart({